A Fun Spin On A Classic Boston Sour.

 While not a recorded classic cocktail, this is a fun spin on a classic Boston sour.
-In the world of vintage cocktails there are very very few tequila ones when compared to all the other base spirits but it shouldn’t stop you from using tequila as a substitute in some of your favorite cocktails.
-This is essentially a Pisco or Boston Sour recipe with tequila as a substitute and it taste great.
-The light smokiness and cactus flavors of the tequila pair wonderfully with the lime and egg whites.
-Making for a cocktail that taste more like a dessert than a strong drink.
+There are very few tequilas in vintage cocktails compared to all the other base spirits, but it shouldn’t stop you from using tequila as a substitute in some of your favorite cocktails.
+This is essentially a Pisco or Boston Sour recipe with tequila as a substitute, and it tastes great.
+The tequila’s light smokiness and cactus flavors pair wonderfully with the lime and egg whites.
+It makes for a cocktail that tastes more like a dessert than a strong drink.

 How To Get Great Foam On Cocktails With Egg Whites.

 Egg Whites are challenging to get right in cocktails.
 Everyone struggles with them at some point, and bartenders search for any way to make whipping them into a fluffy meringue easier.
 Henry Ramos hired “shaker boys” to shake for him.
 Some use the dry shake or reverse dry shake, others swear by only using one large ice cube, and some say you have to shake till your arms fall off.
 The method I like is called the Saxe Shake, and De Forest Saxe invented it in the 1880s.